Urheiluruutu

 The audiovisual appearance of Urheiluruutu has changed many times during the years, previously in February 2013.
 The first opening sequence from 1963 included an animated rooster, originating from a pun of Anssi Kukkonen's name ("kukko" being the Finnish word for rooster).
-The most well-known theme music is the Leevi and the Leavings song Tuhannen markan seteli, used from 1983 to 1993.
+The most well-known theme music is the Leevi and the Leavings song "Tuhannen markan seteli", used from 1983 to 1993.

 Nowadays the broadcasting times of Urheiluruutu are 7:16 p.m. in YLE TV2 and 8:55 p.m. in YLE TV1 (the main broadcast).
-Also a short sports segment is included after the 9:50 p.m. news bulletin in YLE TV2, often clashing with the beginning of rival station MTV3's Ten O'Clock News.
+Also a short sports segment is included after the 9:50 p.m. news bulletin in YLE TV2, often clashing with the beginning of rival station MTV3's Kymmenen uutiset ("Ten O'Clock News").